greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 -F \(full recovery\)
 :   Optional.
 Perform a full copy of the active segment instance in order to recover the failed segment.
 The default is to only copy over the incremental changes that occurred while the segment was down.

-    **Warning:** A full recovery deletes the data directory of the down segment instance before copying the data from the active \(current primary\) segment instance.
+    > **Caution** A full recovery deletes the data directory of the down segment instance before copying the data from the active \(current primary\) segment instance.
 Before performing a full recovery, ensure that the segment failure did not cause data corruption and that any host segment disk issues have been fixed.

     Also, for a full recovery, the utility does not restore custom files that are stored in the segment instance data directory even if the custom files are also in the active segment instance.
 You must restore the custom files manually.
 For example, when using the `gpfdists` protocol \(`gpfdist` with SSL encryption\) to manage external data, client certificate files are required in the segment instance `$PGDATA/gpfdists` directory.
 These files are not restored.
 For information about configuring `gpfdists`, see [Encrypting gpfdist Connections](../../security-guide/topics/Encryption.html).